zgibberish/rotwood-modloader/README.md

 # Possible Breaking Changes

-There are a few notable differences when switching from the custom modloader script to loading mods with ModWrangler directly, some old mods will not work with ModWrangler and will need to be updated.
+If you've just recently switched from the old modloader to this version, there are a few notable differences and some outdated mods may need to be updated to work with ModWrangler.

-For example, hacks used to execute functions on init may not work anymore since ModWrangler initializes mods a bit differently (more similar to DST).
+For example, janky hacks used to execute functions on init may not work anymore since ModWrangler initializes mods a bit differently (more similar to DST).
 Besides, they're no longer needed since we have post init fns now.

 You alos now need to have `rotwood_compatible = true` in your `modinfo.lua` so your mod doesn't get filtered out by ModIndex.